JohnPaulinePineda/Portfolio_Project_59/docs/index.md

 ### 1.8.4 Light GBM <a class="anchor" id="1.8.4"></a>

-[LightGBM (Light Gradient Boosting Machine)](https://lightgbm.readthedocs.io/en/latest/pythonapi/lightgbm.LGBMClassifier.html) is a variation of Gradient Boosting designed for efficiency and scalability.
+[Light GBM (Light Gradient Boosting Machine)](https://lightgbm.readthedocs.io/en/latest/pythonapi/lightgbm.LGBMClassifier.html) is a variation of Gradient Boosting designed for efficiency and scalability.
 Unlike traditional boosting methods that grow trees level by level, LightGBM grows trees leaf-wise, choosing the most informative splits, leading to faster convergence.
 It also uses histogram-based binning to speed up computations.
 These optimizations allow LightGBM to train on large datasets efficiently while maintaining high accuracy.
 Its advantages include faster training speed, reduced memory usage, and strong predictive performance, particularly for large datasets with many features.
 However, LightGBM can overfit more easily than XGBoost if not properly tuned, and it may not perform as well on small datasets.
 Additionally, its handling of categorical variables requires careful preprocessing, and the leaf-wise tree growth can sometimes lead to instability if not controlled properly.

+1. The [light gbm](https://lightgbm.readthedocs.io/en/latest/pythonapi/lightgbm.LGBMClassifier.html) model from the <mark style="background-color: #CCECFF"><b>light</b></mark> Python library API was implemented.
+2. The model contains 4 hyperparameters for tuning:
+    * <span style="color: #FF0000">learning_rate</span> = step size at which weights are updated during training made to vary between 0.01 and 0.10
+    * <span style="color: #FF0000">min_child_samples</span> = minimum number of data needed in a child 3 and 6
+    * <span style="color: #FF0000">num_leaves</span> = maximum tree leaves for base learners made to vary between 8 and 16
+    * <span style="color: #FF0000">n_estimators</span> = number of boosted trees to fit made to vary between 50 and 100
+3. A special hyperparameter (<span style="color: #FF0000">scale_pos_weight</span> = 2.0) was fixed to address the minimal 2:1 class imbalance observed between the No and Yes <span style="color: #FF0000">Recurred</span> categories.
+4. Hyperparameter tuning was conducted using the 5-cycle 5-fold cross-validation method with optimal model performance using the F1 score determined for:
+    * <span style="color: #FF0000">learning_rate</span> = 0.01
+    * <span style="color: #FF0000">min_child_samples</span> = 6
+    * <span style="color: #FF0000">num_leaves</span> 16
+    * <span style="color: #FF0000">n_estimators</span> = 100
+5. The apparent model performance of the optimal model is summarized as follows:
+    * **Accuracy** = 0.9362
+    * **Precision** = 0.8870
+    * **Recall** = 0.9016
+    * **F1 Score** = 0.8943
+    * **AUROC** = 0.9263
+6. The independent validation model performance of the optimal model is summarized as follows:
+    * **Accuracy** = 0.8985
+    * **Precision** = 0.8421
+    * **Recall** = 0.8000
+    * **F1 Score** = 0.8205
+    * **AUROC** = 0.8693
+7. Relatively large difference in apparent and independent validation model performance observed that might be indicative of the presence of moderate model overfitting.